eggmasonvalue/KnowledgeLM/README.md

 # NSE Company Wiki Downloader

 A Streamlit app to download and organize NSE company announcements and attachments.

+## Value Proposition
-This is intended to be used as a companion to tools like NotebookLM
+This is intended to be used as a companion to tools like NotebookLM to supplement fundamental analysis of NSE-listed companies

-BSE does not allow you to filter for filings for over 12 months.
+NSE doesn't have limits on the from and to date ranges(unlike BSE) but it lacks the option to batch download documents

 ## Features